- There are two campgrounds in Taroko National Park:

 Day 2: Songxue Lodge－Hehuan N. Peak － Hehuan W. Peak－Songxue Lodge

-5.Note: Since the Hehuan Mountain Area is not part of the Ecological Protection Area in the Taroko National Park, you aren't required to apply for an entrance permit.
-Hehuan West Peak and Hehuan North Peak require a mountain access permit.
+5.Note: Since the Hehuan Mountain Area is not part of the Ecological Protection Area in the Taroko National Park, you aren't required to apply for a Park Entry Permit.
+Hehuan West Peak and Hehuan North Peak require a Mountain (Police) Access Permit.

 6.You can refer to this page for detailed information.

 - Generally speaking, you do not need a permit to visit Taroko National Park if you stay on or near the main highways that run through the park (Provincial Highways 8 and 9).

 Permits not required: The most commonly-visited landmarks and trails are usually located in the Special Scenic Area for which no permits and no fees (except Zhuilu Old Road) are needed, and visitors can come and go as they please (pending special traffic restrictions).
 These areas include: Dekalun Trail, Xiaozhuilu Trail, Shakadang Trail, Buluowan Upper Terrace Trail, Buluowan Lower Terrace Meander Core Trail, Lushui Trails, Baiyang Trail, , Changchun(Eternal Spring) Shrine, Swallow Grotto, Tunnel of Nine Turns, Huoran Pavilion, Tianxiang, Dali and Datong Trails, Lianhua Pond Trail.
 Additionally, the Mt.
 Hehuan Main and East Peaks, as well as Mt.
 Shimen do not require any permits.